oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 function is invoked.

 ::: example
-Example 74: all customers with a `CompanyName` that starts with `'Alfr'`
+Example 74: all customers with a `CompanyName` that starts with `Alfr`
 ```
 http://host/service/Customers?$filter=startswith(CompanyName,'Alfr')
 ```